originphp/website/source/docs/plugins/multi-tenant.md

 ]);
 ```

-That is it, as long a tenant is initialized, any model finds will add the `tenant id`, and when you create a record the tenant id will be added automatically.
+That is it, as long the `Tenant` instance has been initialized, any model that finds will add the `tenant id` to query, and when you create a record the tenant id will be added automatically.